-Two men arrested after Florida-Georgia manhunt that left deputy critically injured
+Two men arrested after Georgia manhunt that left deputy critically injured

-(CNN)Two men have been arrested following a manhunt on Saturday that crossed from Florida into Georgia and left a deputy in critical condition, according to the Georgia Bureau of Investigation.
+(CNN)Two men have been arrested following a manhunt in Georgia that left a deputy in critical condition, according to the Georgia Bureau of Investigation.

-The GBI said preliminary information indicated the deputy was shot during a pursuit that began in Seminole County, Florida, when a deputy tried to conduct a traffic stop for reckless driving on two men driving in a white pickup truck.
+The GBI said preliminary information indicated the deputy was shot during a pursuit Saturday that began in Seminole County, Georgia, when a deputy tried to conduct a traffic stop for reckless driving on two men driving in a white pickup truck with a Florida tag.

 The men refused to stop and fired a weapon at officers pursuing them, who returned fire, the GBI said in a news release.
-The chase continued into Georgia, where Decatur County deputies joined the pursuit.
+Decatur County deputies later joined the pursuit.

 The suspects drove into the driveway of a home and "attempted to gain entry shooting through the door" but left after the homeowner returned fire, according to the release.

-Note: Correction: A previous version of this story misidentified where the pursuit began.
-It started in Seminole County, Georgia.